NoraYashika/QORA-AI/README.md

 - [ ] a translation plugin, to make it able to communicate with the user in a set language 🅰➡🅱
 - [ ] a translator module, to make it able to translate from one language into another set language 🅰➡🅱
 - [ ] a module to evaluate data and make rough predictions 💭
+- [ ] a tts module 🗣

 ## Planning regarding the neural network
 - [ ] Fixing the non-fatal errors on execution of training.py 🛠
-- [ ] Adding calculation of average accuracy 📊
+- [x] Adding calculation of average accuracy 📊
 - [ ] making it learn from user input and mistakes 👍👎
 - [ ] a way to take out any bias out of the network 🧠
 - [ ] increasing the accurracy and taking out interpretation errors ❌